ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authorization/security-clearance-and-permissions.markdown

 - Perform SQL migration (coming soon)

 A `User` certificate with `read/write` access level can perform all the operations which are not listed above.
-The full list of endpoints and their required security clearance can be found [here]().

 {PANEL/}